syncfusion-content/maui-docs/MAUI/Barcode-Generator/customization.md

 ### Background color customization

-The background color of barcode can be customized with the `BackgroundColor` property of barcode generator as like the below code snippet,
+The background color of barcode can be customized by using the `BackgroundColor` property as shown in the following code sample.

 {% tabs %}